hug-sch/vse-docs/setup/organize/strip-types/text.rst

    Wraps the text by a percentage of the frame width.
 Setting this to zero will disable word wrapping.
 A value of 1 will wrap the text at the right border of the Preview (there is a slight left and right margin).
 This option however works in combination with the Anchor and Location fields (see below).
 The previous effect occurs only with a Center anchor and an X Location of 0.5 (default setting).
 If a left-aligned anchor however is specified, then the X location should be at 0 to have a split at the borders.

 Style: Font
    The default font is Blender's own BMonoFont.
-You could find it in ``datafiles/fonts`` folder of your Blender installation.
+You could find it in the  ``datafiles/fonts`` folder of your Blender installation.
 Clicking on the Open button will show a File Browser window with probably the Fonts directory of *your* system selected.
 This directory is set in the Preferences > File Path > Data.
 Of course, you can navigate to another folder.
 There you can choose a new font for the selected Text strip.

    Next to the Font selector, you find the Bold and Italic toggle buttons.